jcesarperez/learning-ruby/TUTORIAL.md

 ## You're All Set! 🎉

 Your Ruby learning environment is ready.
-All 6 lessons are created with tests that currently fail (Red phase).
+All lessons are created with tests that currently fail (Red phase).

 **What You Have:**
-- ✅ 6 lessons covering Ruby fundamentals for Java developers
+- ✅ 8 lesson files covering Ruby fundamentals for Java developers
-- ✅ 79 failing tests waiting to be fixed
+- ✅ 140+ failing tests waiting to be fixed
 - ✅ Implementation files with TODOs and hints
 - ✅ Rubocop configured for the tutorial